training-datalab/training-datalab.com/content/en/authors/daguilar/_index.md

 - Adjunct Researchers
 ---

+I am a Social Policy Officer at Indigenous Services Canada (Federal Government), where I ensure the efficient delivery of sustainable infrastructure projects in First Nation communities.
+I also serve on the [Board of the Brantford Public Library](https://www.brantfordlibrary.ca/en/about-the-library/library-board.aspx), contributing to policy development and financial oversight.

-I am a public servant working on indigenous affairs in the Canadian federal government.
-I am currently based in the province of Ontario, Canada.
-Furthermore, I am a Network Leader at the [Brantford Immigration Partnership](https://www.brantford.ca/en/things-to-do/brantford-immigration-partnership.aspx).
-Before relocating to Canada, I served as a Lawyer and International Relations Coordinator at the Servicio Nacional del Consumidor (SERNAC) in Chile.
+Before relocating to Canada, I worked as a Lawyer on the collective mediation team and as an International Relations Coordinator at the Servicio Nacional del Consumidor (SERNAC) in Chile.

-I hold an MA in Political Science from the [Institute of Public Affairs](https://inap.uchile.cl/) at the Universidad de Chile and an MA in Global Politics from [McMaster University, Canada](https://socialsciences.mcmaster.ca/).
-Moreover, I earned an LLB from [Universidad Alberto Hurtado, Chile](https://derecho.uahurtado.cl/).
-I am interested in transparency and open government, public policies, indigenous affairs and international relations.
+I hold an MA in Political Science from the [Universidad de Chile](https://gobierno.uchile.cl/), an MA in Global Politics from [McMaster University, Canada](https://socialsciences.mcmaster.ca/), and an LLB from [Universidad Alberto Hurtado, Chile](https://derecho.uahurtado.cl/).
+My interests include transparency and open government, public policy, Indigenous affairs, and international relations.